shiv669/veritas/README.md

 4. **Caching Control**: Explicit cache clearing to prevent memory leaks
 5. **SSD Offloading**: Uses SSD for temporary files to reduce RAM pressure

-## 📜 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements
+## Acknowledgements

-- Mistral AI for their excellent 7B model
-- Hugging Face for Transformers and SentenceTransformers
-- Facebook Research for FAISS
-- The PyTorch team for MPS support
-- MLH Global Hack Week for the opportunity to develop this project
+Mistral AI – for the Mistral 7B model, which powers the core reasoning capabilities of Veritas Hugging Face – for maintaining the Transformers and SentenceTransformers libraries, essential to our pipeline FAISS (Facebook Research) – for enabling efficient vector search and scalable retrieval PyTorch – for supporting MPS acceleration on Apple Silicon, making local deployment feasible Major League Hacking – for providing the space and community to initiate and develop this project Sakana AI – for introducing The AI Scientist, which inspired and informed key functionalities in Veritas